ProducerMatt/nix-templates/elixir/README.md

 ```

 To get started, check out the newly generated README.md in the app directory.
-This flake provides a docker-compose file to spin up the local postgres instance
+This flake includes a docker-compose file for Pheonix's Postgres.
-required for getting started.